serverpod/serverpod_docs/docs/06-concepts/11-authentication/04-providers/06-custom-providers.md

 #### Creating a logout endpoint

-To sign out a user on all devices using an endpoint, the `signOutUser` method in the `UserAuthentication` class can be employed.
+To sign out a user on all devices using an endpoint, the `signOutUser` method in the `UserAuthentication` class can be used:

 ```dart
 class AuthenticatedEndpoint extends Endpoint {